DArtagan/vulcanus-proxmox/README.md

 ## Ad-hoc Kubernetes

+Use [k9s](https://k9scli.io/), it's amazing for peering at kubernetes cluster resources.
+The logs can be a bit finicky though, so still use `kubectl logs` as necessary.

 Useful line for ad-hoc operations (where `beets-import-27836809-c6wsg` is a current pod, `beets-debug` is a replica pod you will make from it, `beets-import` is the container name in that pod to attach to):

 ```